-In this Section we discuss and present integral numerators, somewhat simplified relative to bubbles (\ref{Nb1}-\ref{Nb9}), triangles (\ref{trifq}), and boxes (\ref{boxfq}), i.e with specifically rearranged momenta with respect to the main body of this manuscript, for diagrams of generic-sample Figs.\ref{4scalar} and \ref{Sample2scalar2fermion}, where only loop and momenta in accord to the incoming-outgoing notations are indicated, while Lorentz and quantum number indices of fields were skipped.
+In this section we discuss and present integrand numerators, somewhat simplified relative to bubble (\ref{Nb1})-(\ref{Nb9}), triangle (\ref{trifq}), and box (\ref{boxfq}) numerators, i.e with specifically rearranged momenta with respect to the main body of this manuscript.
+Diagrams of generic samples, figures \ref{4scalar} and \ref{Sample2scalar2fermion}, have only loop and momenta in accord to the incoming-outgoing notations indicated, while Lorentz and other quantum number indices of fields were skipped.